dgoppenheimer/pymol-notes/content/introduction/building-this-site.md

 I want to use the [Learn theme](https://themes.gohugo.io/theme/hugo-theme-learn/en/) for Hugo.
 It is a theme designed for documentation.
 It looks nice and is functional.

+This theme has tons of useful features.
+Check out the [Hugo Learn Theme documentation](https://learn.netlify.app/en/).

 The theme's repository is: [https://github.com/matcornic/hugo-theme-learn.git](https://github.com/matcornic/hugo-theme-learn.git).

 ```zsh